CHEMICAL / HAZARDOUS MATERIAL SAFETY

 Related Procedures and Guidelines

 See SPPM 5.66 for procedures concerning reporting chemical waste for collection.

-For chemical identification guidelines, refer to the Environmental Health and Safety (EH&S) website at:
+For chemical identification guidelines, refer to the Environmental Health and Safety (EH&S) website.

 WSU Vancouver EH&S implements campus-specific procedures for dangerous waste accumulation and collection.
 Departments and personnel are to contact the WSU Vancouver EH&S office for information and assistance; telephone 360-546-9706.

-For further information WSU Vancouver departments and personnel are to refer to Appendix N of the WSU Vancouver Accident Prevention Program, which is available at:
+For further information WSU Vancouver departments and personnel are to refer to Appendix N of the WSU Vancouver Accident Prevention Program.

 Refer accumulation questions to the campus EH&S office: